Navyasri2005/Car-Sales-Dashboard/README.md

 * This consistency helps to create a cohesive and recognizable brand identity.

 4. Visual Grouping:
-* The dashboard groups related information together (e.g., repository details, commit history, and branches), making it easy to scan and understand.
+* The dashboard groups related information together, making it easy to scan and understand.
 * Visual grouping is achieved through the use of white space, borders, and color.

 5. Highlighting Important Information: